- What if the God at issue is the Trinitarian God of Christian worship and theology?

 - According to this view, in becoming incarnate, God the Son voluntarily and temporarily laid aside some of his divine attributes in order to take on a human nature and thus his earthly mission.

-- Used to express the wish that one will be able to do as one intends or that something will happen as planned: one day, God willing, she and John might have a daughterMore example sentences
+- Used to express a wish or hope: one day, God willing, she and John might have a daughterMore example sentences

 - And the fear, hopefully, God willing, is always a mirage that disappears into the distance… until the next time.